Does Firefox Use Less RAM Than Chrome?

 Choose Firefox if:

-- Memory efficiency matters more than extension choice
+- Memory efficiency ranks above extension choice for you

 - You want lower RAM in heavy loaded-tab sessions like this test